YuZhu1218/colonization-resistance-vs-diversity/Mediator-Explicit Model/README.md

 ## Files

-    CommunityResistanceSimulation.m - the main script that simulate 10,000 samples of microbial community and introduce an invader, returns the composition of species before and after invasion
+    CommunityResistanceSimulation.m -- the main script that simulate 10,000 samples of microbial community and introduce an invader, returns the composition of species before and after invasion
+    DistInteractionStrengthMT_PA.m  -- the function to construct the interaction matrix between species and chemicals with 50:50 ratio of positive and negative interactions
+    DistInteractionStrengthMT_PB.m --  the function to construct the interaction matrix between species and chemicals with a defined fraction of positive interactions over all interacions
+    WellmixedInteraction_DpMM_ExMT4C.m -- the mixing and dynamic progress of microbial community NetworkConfig_Binomial.m --